K2Quest® (Fermentation-Derived Vitamin K2 MK-7)

 Frequently asked questions about K2Quest® (Fermentation-Derived Vitamin K2 MK-7)

-The clinically studied dose for K2Quest® (Fermentation-Derived Vitamin K2 MK-7) is 90–180 mcg/day MK-7 for bone and cardiovascular health; PMS: 90 mcg/day; 3-year RCT dose: 180 mcg/day; fermentation-derived MK-7 has ~72-hour plasma half-life enabling once-daily dosing.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 90–180 mcg/day MK-7 for bone and cardiovascular health; PMS: 90 mcg/day; 3-year RCT dose: 180 mcg/day; fermentation-derived MK-7 has ~72-hour plasma half-life enabling once-daily dosing Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Excellent safety profile at 90–360 mcg/day Well-tolerated in all clinical studies including the 3-year RCT Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, K2Quest is well tolerated at studied doses.
+Reported effects can include: Excellent safety profile at 90–360 mcg/day Well-tolerated in all clinical studies including the 3-year RCT It may also interact with some medications.
+K2Quest is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Warfarin (vitamin K antagonist) — MK-7 directly opposes warfarin's mechanism; AVOID if on warfarin therapy Other anticoagulants — maintain consistent K2 intake and monitor clotting parameters Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Warfarin (vitamin K antagonist) — MK-7 directly opposes warfarin's mechanism; avoid if on warfarin therapy Other anticoagulants — maintain consistent K2 intake and monitor clotting parameters If you take prescription medication, check with a pharmacist or doctor before using it.